Short Courses for Geneva-based Diplomats - 2021 series

 The aim of the courses is to give delegates from permanent missions an opportunity to become better acquainted with topical issues and developments in the international economic agenda as they are reflected in the work of UNCTAD.
 More detailed information on the content of individual courses may be found below.

-In the first semester, four courses were provided at Palais des Nations - on 2 February, 4 March, 16 April, and 7 May 2021 respectively.
+In the second semester, four courses were provided at Palais des Nations - on 14 September, 14 October, 8 November, and 16 November 2021 respectively.